vtex/styleguide/docs/developing.md

 - **update**: Dependency update
 - **chore**: Tech debt improvement

-The description needs to be shortly and follow the kebab-case pattern.
+The description needs to be short and follow the kebab-case pattern.

 Ex: `git checkout -b feature/nice-new-thing`

-Now, that you already open a new branch from `master`, let see how the commits should be.
+Now that you have already opened a new branch from `master`, let's see how the commits should be.

 ##### Commits